 One of the headaches of managing AppSense Environment Manager environments is scheduling the deployment of configuration updates.
-Generally you’d only update the endpoint at restart so you ensure you don’t effect any active users.
-However there are a couple of obvious problems with this:
+Generally, you’d only update the endpoint at restart so you ensure you don’t affect any active users.
+However, there are a couple of obvious problems with this:

 - you may not have control of how often endpoints are restarted so changes could take days or weeks to deploy